Notice of Pre-AIA or AIA Status

 identifying performance indicators to track for a communication network (¶ 109);

-receiving, by the normalizer over a message bus from the network element, incoming performance indicator data (¶ 70).
+receiving, by the normalizer over a message bus from the network element, incoming performance indicator data according to ingestion logic (¶ 70).

-Bhatnagar does not expressly disclose but Gavan teaches or suggests generating, by a compiler, a package with compiler objects specifying how a normalizer is to process performance indicator data from the network to generate performance indicator records; and injecting the package into the normalizer for utilizing the compiler objects to ingest the performance indicator data (14:58-64).
+Bhatnagar does not expressly disclose but Gavan teaches or suggests generating, by a compiler, a package with compiler objects specifying how a normalizer is to process performance indicator data from the network to generate performance indicator records; and injecting the package into the normalizer for utilizing the compiler objects to modify ingestion behavior of the normalizer without redeploying the normalizer and ingest the performance indicator data (14:58-64, 18:26-31, 24:1-4, 26:30-52, 27:60-28:3).
 It would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to combine Bhatnagar’s system and Gavan’s reconfiguration in order to adapt the normalizer to the requirements of an enterprise.

-Bhatnagar does not expressly disclose but Schmitt teaches or suggests a first compiler object of compiler objects is mapped to a first type of performance indicator data to be processed by the first compiler object, and a second compiler object of the compiler objects is mapped to a second type of performance indicator data to be processed by the second compiler object; (7:34-41).
-It would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to combine Bhatnagar’s system, Gavan’s reconfiguration, Wei’s timing, and Schmitt’s objects in order to a normalize different formats.
+Bhatnagar does not expressly disclose but Wong teaches or suggests a first compiler object of the compiler objects defines a first ingestion path for is mapped to the first topic over which a first type of performance indicator data is to be received and processed by the first compiler object, and a second compiler object of the compiler objects defines a second ingestion path, different than the first ingestion path, for is mapped to the second topic over which a second type of performance indicator data is to be received and processed by the second compiler object (¶ 90).
+It would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to combine Bhatnagar’s system, Gavan’s reconfiguration, Hsiao’s package, Wei’s timing, and Wong’s paths in order to accommodate different sources and sinks of data.

 Bhatnagar does not expressly disclose but Murarka teaches or suggests tracking a network element (¶ 84) and processing, utilizing the compiler objects, the incoming performance indicator data to create and persistently store the performance indicator records the performance indicator records (¶ 105).

-It would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to combine Bhatnagar’s system, Gavan’s reconfiguration, Wei’s timing, Schmitt’s objects, and Murarka’s processing in order to prevent loss of the records.
+It would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to combine Bhatnagar’s system, Gavan’s reconfiguration, Hsiao’s package, Wei’s timing, Wong’s paths, Murarka’s processing in order to prevent loss of the records.

 Regarding claims 1 and 18, the aforementioned combination teaches or suggests the claimed limitations as explained regarding claim 11 supra, mutatis mutandis, as well as a non-transitory computer-readable medium storing instructions (¶ 149).